-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 9 months after the E-P5).

-Arguments in favor of the Olympus PEN E-P5:
+Reasons to prefer the Olympus PEN E-P5:

 - More detail: Has more megapixels (15.9 vs 13MP), which boosts linear resolution by 11%.